-Learning tasks may include: tests, essays, extended responses (both creative and analytical), oral presentations and an exam.
+Learning tasks may include: essays, extended responses (both creative and analytical), oral presentations, tests and an exam.

-Reading a variety of text types, writing and presenting in a range of forms, ability to discuss issues from multiple viewpoints, ability to develop written structured extended responses.
+Reading a variety of text types, writing and presenting in a range of forms, ability to discuss issues from multiple view-points, ability to develop written structured extended responses

 Most tertiary courses require a specific minimum result in one of the VCE English subjects.
-Good communication and analytical skills can help you in many careers relating to journalism and teaching.

-POSSIBLE PATHWAYS YEAR 10 ADVANCED ENGLISH YEAR 11 ENGLISH, LITERATURE, ENGLISH LANGUAGE YEAR 12 ENGLISH, LITERATURE, ENGLISH LANGUAGE
+POSSIBLE PAT HWAYS YEAR 10 ADVANCED ENGLISH YEAR 11 ENGLISH, LITERATURE, ENGLISH LANGUAGE YEAR 12 ENGLISH, LITERATURE, ENGLISH LANGUAGE

-If you have enjoyed English, want to improve your skills as much as possible, or are looking for an extra challenge, this subject may be for you as it deals with more complex texts and the class discussion explores advanced ideas.
-Students with an interest in Literature or English Language should consider Advanced English as it covers more content in these areas and allows you to develop your understanding of these subjects before choosing your VCE pathway.
+If you have a keen interest in English or are looking for an extra challenge with expectations that more closely align with VCE Unit 1, this subject may be for you as it deals with more complex texts and the class discussion explores advanced ideas.
+Students with a great interest for Literature or English Language should consider Advanced English as it covers more content in these areas and allows you to develop your understanding the subjects before choosing your VCE pathway.